microsoft/vscode-docs/docs/python/debugging.md

 The specific settings are described in the following sections.
 You can also add other settings, such as `args`, that aren't included in the standard configurations.

 > **Tip**: It's often helpful in a project to create a configuration that runs a specific startup file.
-For example, if you always want to always launch `startup.py` with the arguments `--port 1593` whenever you start the debugger, create a configuration entry as follows:
+For example, if you always want to launch `startup.py` with the arguments `--port 1593` when you start the debugger, create a configuration entry as follows:
 >
 > ```json
 > {